Dolly Parton's Coat of Many Colors

-Dolly Parton's Coat of Many Colors is a 2015 American made-for-television drama film based on a true story by Dolly Parton, written by Pamela K. Long and directed by Stephen Herek.
+Dolly Parton's Coat of Many Colors is a 2015 American made-for-television drama film based on the life of Dolly Parton, written by Pamela K. Long and directed by Stephen Herek.
 The film premiered on NBC on December 10, 2015.
 The film received generally positive reviews from critics.

 Plot

 Coat of Many Colors details Dolly Parton's upbringing in 1955 as her family struggles to live in Tennessee's Great Smoky Mountains, putting a strain on love and faith.
-Dolly (Alyvia Alyn Lind) aspires to be something greater but must cope with family troubles, including the premature birth and death of a baby brother.
-Dolly's mother, Avie Lee Parton (Jennifer Nettles) uses the baby's blanket to make Dolly her patchwork coat of many colors.
+Dolly aspires to be something greater but must cope with family troubles, including the premature birth and death of a baby brother.
+Dolly's mother, Avie Lee Parton uses the baby's blanket to make Dolly her patchwork coat of many colors.
 Although Dolly is at first proud of it, she changes her mind after school bullies make fun of her.
-Meanwhile, Dolly's father, Lee Parton (Ricky Schroder) suffers a personal crisis brought about by the baby's death combined with the depression of his wife and a drought which threatened his tobacco crop.
+Meanwhile, Dolly's father, Lee Parton suffers a personal crisis brought about by the baby's death combined with the depression of his wife and a drought which threatened his tobacco crop.
 Eventually, faith brings the family together again.